Jerry Hadley: Career

 Hadley married pianist Cheryll Drake and moved to Connecticut, where he took a job teaching music.
 In 1978 he began studying voice with Thomas LoMonaco, who would remain his teacher for the next 12 years.

 Hadley's early years as a professional singer were spent in regional opera houses in the U.S. He impressed Beverly Sills, who had heard him in the National Opera Institute auditions in 1978 and offered him a New York City Opera contract.
 Hadley became a regular member of the roster of the New York City Opera after his debut there as Arturo in Lucia di Lammermoor in 1979.

 In 1982 he made his first appearance at the Vienna State Opera as Nemorino in Donizetti's L'elisir d'amore.
 He frequently performed at the Metropolitan Opera, La Scala, the Royal Opera House at Covent Garden, the Deutsche Oper Berlin, the Hamburg State Opera, the Lyric Opera of Chicago, the San Francisco Opera, the San Diego Opera and the Glyndebourne, Aix-en-Provence and Salzburg festivals.

 Hadley was known for his interpretations of lyric tenor opera roles as well as his performances of Broadway musicals, operetta, and popular music.
 One of his best-selling recordings was the EMI three-CD recording of the complete score of Show Boat, conducted by John McGlinn.
 Hadley sang the role of Gaylord Ravenal.

 Hadley sang the tenor roles of the bel canto repertory (Il Barbiere di Siviglia, L'elisir d'amore, Anna Bolena, La bohème, Lucia di Lammermoor) as well as Mozart (Così fan tutte, Don Giovanni, The Magic Flute, La clemenza di Tito) and the French Romantics (Les contes d'Hoffmann, Faust, Werther, Manon).
-He also sang the tenor soloist in Handel's Messiah and Verdi's Requiem.
+He also sang as the tenor soloist in Handel's Messiah and Verdi's Requiem.
 He sang the role of Tom Rakewell in Stravinsky's The Rake's Progress for much of his career, first performing it while a graduate student at the University of Illinois.